-Stifel Bank & Trust ("SB&T") - In connection with the insured bank deposit programs offered as cash sweep options for our Client accounts (discussed below in the section titled "Cash Sweep Options"), our affiliate, SB&T is either the sole participating bank, or one of the participating banks (and typically the first bank), into which idle cash swept from eligible Client accounts may be swept.
+Stifel Bank & Trust ("SB&T") - In connection with the insured bank deposit programs offered as cash sweep options for our Client accounts (discussed below in the section titled "Cash

+Sweep Options"), our affiliate, SB&T is either the sole participating bank, or one of the participating banks (and typically the first bank), into which idle cash swept from eligible Client accounts may be swept.
 In addition, from time to time, Clients may also have a direct relationship with SB&T and hold other personal deposit and/or bank accounts at SB&T in which case, such Clients are solely responsible for any customary fees that are charged with respect to such deposit or other bank accounts.
-Finally, as set forth under the section "Credit Line Loans" below, SB&T compensates us in connection with Credit Line Loans that Clients hold at SB&T. Clients should therefore note that the Financial Advisor may have an incentive to recommend such Credit Line Loans and, as such, should carefully review the terms of any proposed Credit Line Loan prior to taking out any such Loan.
+Furthermore, as set forth under the section "Credit Line Loans" below, SB&T may compensate us in connection with Credit Line Loans that Clients hold at SB&T (based on the outstanding balance).
+Clients should therefore note that the Financial Advisor may have an incentive to recommend such Credit Line Loans and, as such, should carefully review the terms of any proposed Credit Line Loan prior to taking out any such Loan.
+Finally, SB&T may, from time to time, issue brokered certificate of deposits which we may determine to make available for purchase by our clients.

-Advised Private Funds - As discussed in the section "Management and Advisory Services to Private Funds," our firm may, directly or through an affiliate, act as a general partner to various Private Funds.
-These Private Funds are offered to eligible investors, some of whom may also have Advisory accounts.
-Solicitation activities for investment partnerships are typically made via an offering circular or prospectus and may only be made to clients for whom the partnership interests are deemed suitable.
-As with other investment companies, each such Private Fund charges its own fees and expenses.
-To the extent the Private Fund shares are held in brokerage accounts, these investors are not charged Advisory Account Fees with respect to the holdings, but may be charged transaction-specific brokerage commissions (in addition to any management or related fee that Stifel may be entitled for its services to the limited partnership).
-If an exception is granted for a Client to purchase and/or hold the Private Fund shares in their Advisory account, depending on the particular Private Fund and/or the specific class or series of securities held, Stifel may charge an Advisory Account Fee with respect to the shares held in the Advisory account, which Advisory Account Fee will be separate and in addition to any fees charged by Private Fund and any underlying funds held in which it invests.
+Affiliated Private Funds - As discussed in the section "Management and Advisory Services to Private Funds," our firm may, directly or through an affiliate, act as a general partner or otherwise provide investment advisory services to various Affiliated Private Funds.
+These Affiliated Private Funds are offered to eligible investors, some of whom may also have Advisory accounts with us.
+Solicitation activities for Affiliated Private Fund securities are typically made via an offering memorandum, circular or prospectus and may only be made to clients for whom such investments are deemed suitable.
+Regardless of whether such funds are Affiliated Private Funds or not affiliated with us, investors will indirectly incur various fees and expenses as described in the offering documents for the applicable fund.
+With limited exceptions, Clients that invest in Affiliated Private Funds at Stifel are required to hold such securities in brokerage accounts.
+To the extent that Affiliated Private Fund interests are held in brokerage accounts, these clients are not charged Advisory Account Fees with respect to the holdings.
+In certain circumstances, we may allow investors to purchase and/or hold the Private Fund interests in their Advisory account.
+If an exception is granted for a Client to purchase and/or hold such Affiliated Private Fund shares in an Advisory account, depending on the particular Affiliated Private Fund and/or the specific class, series or type of interest held, Stifel may charge an Advisory Account Fee with respect to the securities in the Advisory account, which Advisory Account Fee is in lieu of the Affiliated Private Fund's direct management fees (but in addition to any fees charged by any underlying funds which the Affiliated Private Fund invests), or the management fee or placement fee may be waived or reduced, OR (ii) the value of such securities will be excluded from the Advisory Account Fee billing.
+Stifel generally does not allow any such Affiliated Private Fund shares to be purchased subject to commissions through the Vantage Program.